How Much Does Registration Software Really Cost?

 - How do you feel about their support?

-Finally, take a look at how the software is priced.
 Some software providers charge fixed monthly fees in addition to per-transaction fees.
-Others might charge based on the amount of student information stored in the system, or the number of administrators.
-Consider how these factors will affect your program.
 If your registrations stay fairly consistent year-round, fixed monthly fees may not pose a problem.

 On the other hand, if your program is like most, you probably have a busy season and a slow season.
 There may be months at a time when you’re running no classes at all.
 In that case, the fixed monthly fee starts to feel a lot more costly.

 Additionally, some registration software solutions require a contract.
 You’re locked in for at least a year.
-If your program experiences an unexpected change (ahem, pandemic) you might be stuck paying for a solution that no longer fits your needs.
+If your program (or the market) experiences an unexpected change you might be stuck paying for a solution that no longer fits your needs.

 Consider whether a fee-per-transaction model might make more sense for your program.
 That way, the software provider only gets paid when you do.
 It makes your program a lot easier to scale.
-Look for one that offers free, unlimited support and unlimited students, classes, and administrators.
+Look for one that offers unlimited students, classes, and administrators.
 Your student registration software shouldn’t limit your program growth, it should support you through every stage.

 By now we hope you see that pricing is one thing, but cost is something else entirely.
 Budget-priced registration software can cost a lot more than you realize.
 It’s important to look beyond the sticker price to understand the value you’re getting for the money.